When is Paddington 2 on BBC One this Christmas? Review and trailer

-All people’s favorite furry pal returns for a sequel that is joyful, heartfelt and brimming with laughs
+Everyone’s favorite furry buddy returns for a sequel that is joyful, heartfelt and brimming with laughs

 When is Paddington 2 on TV?